This section lists books concerning the flora of Indiana.

 Flora of Indiana, Charles Deam, 1940, Department of Conservation, Division of Forestry, Indianapolis, IN.

 Manual of the Vascular Plants of Northeastern United States and Adjacent Canada.
 Henry Gleason and Arthur Cronquist, 1991, New York Botanical Garden.

-Plants of the Chicago Region, Floyd Swink and Gerould Wilhelm, 1994, (Reprinted 2007), Indiana Academy of Science.
+Flora of the Chicago Region, Floyd Swink and Laura Rericha, 2017, Indiana Academy of Science.

 Orchids of Indiana, Michael A. Homoya, 1993, Indiana Academy of Science.
 In this handsome, comprehensive volume, Michael Homoya gives us an inside look at Indiana's wild orchids, detailing their distinguishing characteristics, habitat preferences, species associates, and state and continental ranges.
 More than one hundred color plates and scientific illustrations complement the text, with each orchid depicted as it occurs in Indiana's landscape.

 Wildflowers and Ferns of Indiana Forests: A Field Guide, Michael A. Homoya, 2011, Indiana University Press.
 This beautifully illustrated guide identifies nearly 300 common plants in Indiana's most prominent ecosystem—the Eastern Deciduous Forest.
 For ease of identification, the plants are arranged by flower color or growth form, providing a convenient way to distinguish a great majority of plants in any given woodland.